MrAsterisco/MSAL/README.md

 github "MrAsterisco/microsoft-authentication-library-for-objc" "master"
 ```

-If you don't have `Carthage` in your project, refer to [this guide](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application) to learn how to configure it.
+If you don't have `Carthage` in your project, refer to [this guide](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application) to learn how to install and configure it.

 Once you have the MSAL library in your project, you can import it with the following line: